k0src/GitSync/README.md

 - In the GitSync settings, enter your GitHub username, repository name, and the Personal Access Token.

 #### [Add to Firefox](https://addons.mozilla.org/en-US/firefox/addon/gitsync/)

+Known issues:
+- Tabs with the same url on local and remote get duplicated.
+In process of being fixed.